mad-lab-fau/mad-gui/README.md

 start_gui(<data_path>)
 ```

-Now you can take a look at [How do I interact with the GUI?](#how-do-i-use-it) to see how you can load the data you downloaded before.
+Now you can open the previously downloaded example data as shown in [How do I use it?](#how-do-i-use-it).

 ## Can I use it with data of my specific system or a specific algorithm?
 Yes, however it will need someone who is familiar with python.